roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service Management/FAQ about Services.md

 -   You can rename an SLB instance by adding tags to the instance only if the CCM version is V1.9.3.10 or earlier.
 -   The Service type is LoadBalancer.

 1. Log on to a master node in an ACK cluster.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

 2. Run the `# kubectl get svc -n ${namespace} ${service}` command to view the Service type and IP address of the Service.